-On March 18, 2021, the Company paid a fixed underwriting discount of \$0.20 per Unit, or \$6,900,000 in the aggregate.
+On March 18, 2021, pursuant to the consummation of the IPO, the Company paid a fixed underwriting discount of \$0.20 per Unit, or \$6,900,000 in the aggregate.
 Additionally, a deferred underwriting discount of \$0.35 per Unit, or \$12,075,000 in the aggregate, will be payable to the underwriters from the amounts held in the Trust Account solely in the event that the Company completes an initial Business Combination, subject to the terms of the underwriting agreement.